-If you or your loved one are 60 years of age or older, are you getting the right health care?
-Unfortunately, all too many people don’t see a primary care doctor or provider on a regular basis.
+Are you getting the best healthcare for you or your loved one if you are 60 years or older?
+Unfortunately, many people don’t see a primary care doctor or provider (also known as a PCP) regularly.
 If they become ill or injured, they don’t know where to go and lack continuity of care.

 Furthermore, visits to urgent care or the emergency room can be very costly with long wait times.

-Thankfully, AgeWell Medical Associates, PC, in Colorado Springs, we specialize in on-site primary care for patients the age of 60 years or older.
-Overall, we help you save time, money, and enjoy life longer and healthier.
+Thankfully, at AgeWell Medical Associates, PC, in Colorado Springs, we specialize in personalized primary care for patients 60 years and older.
+Overall, we help you save time and money, thereby allowing you to enjoy a longer, healthier life.

 What Is Primary Care?